jueves, 19 de diciembre de 2019

 We are unaware that our life does not run in a continuous line, but that it is constantly interrupted, renewed or given back.

-Dying and rebirth is a constant in our lives without being aware of the extraordinary miracle that it represents.
-It is 'the action' of an independent creative force which does not come from ourselves.* that constantly brings us back to life.
+Dying and rebirth is a constant in our lives without our being aware of the extraordinary miracle that it represents.
+It is 'the action' of an independent creative force which does not come from ourselves.* and that constantly brings us back to life.

-It is the continuous interplay of the three independent cosmic forces (life-birth-death), that makes possible the experience of being here now:
+The continuous interplay of the three independent cosmic forces (life-birth-death), that makes possible the experience of being here now:

 'I am here now in this immediate space in contact with a life force which supports, enlightens and unifies my presence' John Pentland